Gordon Brunton: Early life, education and military service

-Born in London, Brunton was educated briefly at Cranleigh School, Surrey and then at the London School of Economics where he studied at Peterhouse Cambridge as evacuees under Harold Laski, John Maynard Keynes, RH Tawney, Joan Robinson and Eileen Power.
-It was Laski's arguments and ideas had a particular influence on Gordon Brunton's thinking.
+Born in London, Brunton was educated briefly at Cranleigh School, Surrey and then at the London School of Economics where he studied at Peterhouse in Cambridge as wartime evacuees under Harold Laski, John Maynard Keynes, RH Tawney, Joan Robinson and Eileen Power.
+It was Laski's arguments and ideas that had a particular influence on Gordon Brunton's thinking.

 During the onset of World War II, Brunton left university prematurely and was commissioned into the Royal Artillery in 1941.
 He went on to serve as a Captain in the Indian Army.
 Upon deciding he preferred working with Indian troops, he learned Urdu and began a short stint in 16th Punjab Regiment 16th Indian Anti-Tank Regiment ARTY training troops at Sialkot and then the 5th Mahratta Light Infantry ARTY part of the 5th Indian Division within Slim's 'forgotten' Fourteenth Army.

-The regiment fought in the Burma campaign at Imphal during the Japanese offensive, the Battle of Kohima, Battle of the Admin Box at Letse and Battle of the Sittang Bend.
-The regiment was incorporated into the Twelfth Army (United Kingdom) Brunton served at Army HQ in Mingaladon.
+The regiment fought in the Burma campaign at Imphal during the Japanese offensive, the Battle of Kohima, Battle of the Admin Box at Letse and the Battle of the Sittang Bend.
+The regiment was incorporated into the Twelfth Army (United Kingdom) and Brunton served at Army HQ in Mingaladon.
 In 1946 he joined the British Military Government in Düsseldorf and Hamburg working on the refugee crisis and the reconstruction of local infrastructure and administration.